Skip to main content gottem — one API for every scraper.

 Enable metadata: true to get title, description, keywords, Open Graph image, domain, file size, and resource type on every page.
 Combine with return_headers: true for full HTTP response headers.

-One API replaces every custom scraper and format-conversion script in your pipeline.
 Use it alongside RSS or as a complete replacement when feeds are unavailable or truncated.